ruuda/blog/posts/the-task-monad-in-csharp.md

 Given two methods, one that returns a `Task<B>`, and one that takes a `B` and returns a `Task<C>`, composition should give me a method that returns a `Task<C>`.
 This is exactly what bind does.
-In the context of tasks, the name 'bind' might seem a bit odd.
-A more natural name in this case, would be 'then'.
+In the context of tasks, the name ‘bind’ might seem a bit odd.
+A more natural name in this case, would be ‘then’.
 Peculiar enough, the designers of `Task` did not include such a method.
 Fortunately, [implementations of this method](https://blogs.msdn.com/b/pfxteam/archive/2010/11/21/10094564.aspx) have been written.
 Using this `Then` method, composition becomes easy and elegant: